rshanrath/omeka-twitter-cards-plugin/README.md

 A plugin to include [Twitter Card](https://dev.twitter.com/cards) tags on Omeka Item pages.

-Tags for Twitter Card summary cards are added to Item pages for items that include Title and Description metadata.
-For items with files, an thumbnail image URL is included.
+Tags for Twitter Card summary cards are added to Item pages for items that include dc.title and dc.description metadata.
+For items with a file that has a thumbnail, a thumbnail image URL is added.

 ## Configuration